dreamingechoes/dreamingechoes.github.io/_posts/2015-12-02-become-a-videogame-developer-master-with-gosu-and-ruby.md

 ![Ruby](/images/2015-12-02-become-a-videogame-developer-master-with-gosu-and-ruby/ruby.gif)

-Well, let's explain very quickly the basis of the development with the help of the official Gosu Ruby introduction (you have the complete documentation of Gosu [here](https://github.com/gosu/gosu/wiki) if you want to go deep).
+Well, let's explain very quickly the basis of the development with the help of the official Gosu Ruby introduction (you have the complete documentation of Gosu [here](https://github.com/gosu/gosu/wiki) if you want to go deeper).

-> Don't worry, as always, at the end of the post I'll put links to the repo with the final code to the game I made so you can see more complex examples
+> Don't worry, as always, at the end of the post I'll put links to the repo with the final code to the game I made so you can see all detail

 Spoiler!
 The examples shown here are directly extracted of the Gosu wiki. **All the explanations and example codes of the next parts belongs to them.**